-"I forget what I was saying."

-"Something about my being the perfect knight."

-"Yes.
-I thought you were."

-"That's good."

 "But you're not!"

 "No?"

 "No!"

-"Oh!"

 Silence fell.
 Sam was feeling hurt and bewildered.
 He could not understand her mood.
 He had come up expecting to be soothed and comforted and she was like a petulant iceberg.
 Cynically, he recalled some lines of poetry which he had had to write out a hundred times on one occasion at school as a punishment for having introduced a white mouse into chapel.

-"Oh, woman, in our hours of ease, Un-something, something, something, please.
-When tiddly-umpty umpty brow, A something something something thou!"
+"Oh, woman in our hours of ease,

+Un-something, something, something, please.

+When tiddly-umpty umpty brow,

+A something, something, something, thou!"

-He had forgotten the exact words, but the gist of it had been that Woman, however she might treat a man in times of prosperity, could be relied on to rally round and do the right thing when he was in trouble.
-How little the poet had known woman.
-"Why not?" he said huffily.
+He had forgotten the exact words, but the gist of it had been that woman, however she might treat a man in times of prosperity, could be relied on to rally round and do the right thing when he was in trouble.
+How little the poet had known women.

+"Why not?" he said huffily...

 She gave a little sob.

 "I put you on a pedestal and I find you have feet of clay.
 You have blurred the image which I formed of you.
 I can never think of you again without picturing you as you stood in that saloon, stammering and helpless...."
 "Well, what can you do when your pianist runs out on you?"
-"You could have done something!"
-The words she had spoken only yesterday to Jane Hubbard came back to her.
-"I can't forgive a man for looking ridiculous.
+"You could have done something.
+I can't forgive a man for looking ridiculous.
 Oh, what, what," she cried, "induced you to try to give an imitation of Bert Williams?"
 Sam started, stung to the quick.